 Vitamin B12 occurs in foods that come from animals.
 Normally, vitamin B12 is readily absorbed in the last part of the small intestine (ileum), which leads to the large intestine.
 However, to be absorbed, the vitamin must combine with intrinsic factor, a protein produced in the stomach.
 Without intrinsic factor, vitamin B12 moves through the intestine and is excreted in stool.

-Because vitamin B12 is necessary for the formation of mature blood cells, deficiency of this vitamin can result in anemia.
+Because vitamin B12 is necessary for the formation of mature blood cells, deficiency of this vitamin can result in anemia (see Vitamin Deficiency Anemia).
 The anemia is characterized by abnormally large red blood cells (macrocytes) and white blood cells with abnormal nuclei.
 Anemia may not develop until 3 to 5 years after the deficiency begins because a large amount of vitamin B12 is stored in the liver.

 Vitamin B12 deficiency can cause nerve damage (neuropathy) even when no anemia develops, particularly in people older than 60.